Tchomasek/crypto-tracker/README.md

 ```
 npm install
 ```
 3. To test the app locally, uncomment the API keys in `constants.ts`.
-These keys are necessary to connect to the APIs and are provided for your convenience (in production, they should be stored in a .env file).
+These keys are necessary to connect to the APIs and are provided for your convenience (in production, they would be stored in a .env file).

 ### Running the application